Social Science 060R

 Loyalty: Welfare Capitalism and the Shoeworkers of Endicott

-General Electric’s Association Island, 1906-1956" [hypermedia article; includes analytical textual analysis, archival film excerpts, oral histories, photographs].
+General Electric’s Association Island, 1906-1956" [text and hypermedia article; includes analytical textual analysis, archival film excerpts, oral histories, photographs].
 Draft available on line until recently; now under preparation for formal publication.

 Long Term Publication Projects:

 · General Electric and the World.
 A history of the General Electric Corporation.